 Hi there!
-I am an Anglo-American economist currently based in Paris, where I am a Senior Researcher (Economist) at the EU Tax Observatory at the Paris School of Economics and the Centre for Tax Research (SKATTEFORSK) at NMBU.
-I am also a Non-Resident Fellow at both the Brookings Institution and the Center for Global Development.
+I am an Anglo-American economist currently based in Paris, where I am a Senior Researcher (Economist) and Director of the Illicit Financial Flows Program at the International Tax Observatory at the Paris School of Economics and the Centre for Tax Research (SKATTEFORSK) at NMBU.
+I am also a Non-Resident Fellow the Center for Global Development and a Visiting Fellow at the LSE International Inequalities Institute.

 Until recently I worked at the World Bank in their Fiscal Policy and Sustainable Growth unit.
 Prior to that I was a David M. Rubenstein Fellow at the Global Economy and Development Program at the Brookings Institution.
 I was also both a Young Professional and later an economist in both the World Bank's Global Tax Team and in the office of the Chief Economist for Human Development.
 I've also worked as a Research Fellow at the Center for Global Development, a Research Officer at the Centre for the Study of African Economies, and as a Budget Officer (ODI Fellow) in the Ministry of Finance in Malawi.